 - Removal of minor debris like stray hairs, dandruff, lint fuzz*

-- Ease fine lines, wrinkles, and dark circles around the eyes
+- Ease and lighten fine lines, and dark circles around the eyes

 - Overall brighten the eyes and catchlights